fedor28/Image_Quality_Assesment/README.md

 	Path to train images "/regression_task/data"

 	Path to test images "/data/test_images"
 3. Everything is ready for your experiments.
-Run train_reg.ipynb, train models and see the results.
+Run train_reg.ipynb to train models and see the results.
-Path to train data "/regression_task/data"
-Path to initial images "/data/initial_images"
-Path to test images "/data/test_images"

-If you want to make self-made train dataset, you can download the initial images here

-and add your changes in creating_database.ipynb

-### Data
+You can use [creating_database.ipynb](https://github.com/fedor28/Image_Quality_Assesment/blob/main/regression_task/creating_database.ipynb) for creating your self-made dataset.

-If you want to make self-made train dataset, you can download the initial images here
+For example if you want apply other distortions, you can download the initial images here, add your changes in creating_database.ipynb and run it.

-and run creating_database.ipynb

-** link